From concept to community

 Mission & Values

-QRB was founded to create a space where queer people could run together, build friendships, and exist openly in athletic spaces.
+MISSION — QRB was founded to create a space where queer people could:

 Target Audience

-To understand how to design for QRB's members, I needed to understand who they were.
-I did that by creating a target persona based on the ideal member our club was designed to support.
+To better design for potential QRB's members, I created a persona based on the ideal member our club was designed to support.

-Putting myself in Chloe's shoes, I saw the importance of prioritizing queer iconography as recognizing membership to this minority community is the first value of these members.
+Putting myself in Chloe's shoes, I saw the importance of prioritizing queer iconography for a felt sense of belonging.

 Competitive Landscape

-From this analysis I found three core differentiators in QRB's value proposition:
+From this analysis I found three core differentiators in QRB's value proposition that needed to be reflected:

-1. Highly Specific Community Served — QRB is the only queer run club based in Brooklyn, and the only queer run club with trans-exclusive runs.
-This specificity is likely the key driver of membership.
+1. Highly Specific Community Served — QRB is the only Brooklyn based queer run club and the only NYC club with trans-exclusive runs.
+For these communities the base logistics of QRB are valuble.

-3. Unique Sporty-Social Balance — QRB is registered with NYRR but does not offer training plans, enabling competitive participation without structuring it as a core function.
+3. Unique Sporty-Social Balance — QRB is registered with NYRR but does not offer training plans, enabling competitive participation without structuring it as a core function thus supporting two levels of runner intensity.

 3-Part Design Strategy